Fighting mobile fraud with Google Referrer API

 - The timestamp, in seconds, informing when the install (download) process began

 Why Google Referrer data matters:

-Increased accuracy in detecting and blocking ad fraud.
+- Increased accuracy in detecting and blocking mobile ad fraud.

 - Deeper, granular insights: You know exactly what kind of fraud was blocked and why